Anubhav-Bhargava/AI-Experiments/Image Segmentation/README.md

 # Algorithms

-I've used ANN layers for segmentation
+I've used Auto Encoders for image segmentation